camarguinho/eda-challenge/README.md

 - An Service Registry to publish the Data schema formats or API of the messages of our solution
 - OpenShift Operators to operate some of the components of our platform: Apache Kafka and Service Registry

+**Note**: We recommended you to create a namespace called `eda-challenge` to deploy all these components in your OpenShift environment.

 ## Apache Kafka ➕ OpenShift = Red Hat AMQ Streams Operators

 Apache Kafka on OpenShift in a few minutes 💪.